 If Fannie Mae were to discover a defect or deficiency with respect to any Reference Obligation during the course of its quality control reviews, Fannie Mae may require the loan seller or servicer to repurchase the related Reference Obligation, agree to a full or partial indemnification of Fannie Mae in respect of the Reference Obligation or provide a make-whole payment in respect of the Reference Obligation, among other remedies, as described under "Loan Acquisition Practices - Quality Control - Loan Remediation Process - Repurchases" in this Prospectus.
 However, such loan seller or servicer may not have the financial ability, or may decide not, to repurchase, indemnify or provide a make-whole payment with respect to such Reference Obligation.
-Alternatively, such loan seller or servicer may appeal Fannie Mae's repurchase request, as described under "Loan Acquisition Practices - Quality Control - Loan Remediation of any Calculated Tranche Write-up Amount to increase the Class Principal Balances of the related Notes.
+Alternatively, such loan seller or servicer may appeal Fannie Mae's repurchase request, as described under "Loan Acquisition Practices - Quality Control - Loan Remediation Process - Appeal Process for Repurchases and Other Remedies".
+Any of these actions by a loan seller or servicer may delay or reduce the allocation of any Calculated Tranche Write-up Amount to increase the Class Principal Balances of the related Notes.